smartstore/user-docs/en/user-guide/content-management/smartstore-cms-page-builder/blocks/basic-settings.md

 ![](./attachments/effect_tint.gif)

-> [!INFO]
+{% hint style="info" %}
-> Note: Some effects are not applied in the Edit view.
+Note: Some effects are not applied in the Edit view.
 Switch to *Preview mode* to test them.
+{% endhint %}

 ### Databinding